HackWidMaddy/OpenCodex/README.md

 - Provider-specific shell guidance to prefer fast workspace search tools such as `rg`, `rg --files`, and `git ls-files`.

-Future provider and feature integrations will be considered through GitHub issues.
+Future provider and feature integrations will be driven through GitHub issues.
 Open a provider request when you want another model host or API surface added.

 ## Quick Start